oscarbenedito/oscarbenedito.com/content/blog/2020-11-11-give-back-to-foss.md

   thought "this is very useful, I should donate", I could press a button to give 2 euros, I would probably do it.
 The problem is that there is no such convenient button.
-My most successful strategy has been thinking about a handful of projects I wanted to donate, and then sit down on my computer and donate a bigger amount to each one of them.
+My most successful strategy has been thinking about a handful of projects I wanted to donate to, and then sit down on my computer and donate a bigger amount to each one of them.
 This way I only have to do it once every so many months, instead of a little donation every two weeks.
-- **Report bugs**: Instead of complaining that something doesn't work, take some time to make sure it's something about the program (not just you messing up) and, if it is, go to the project's bug tracker and either apport more details to an already open issue or file a new one if you can't find it there.
+- **Report bugs**: Instead of complaining that something doesn't work, take some time to make sure it's something about the program (not just you messing up) and, if it is, go to the project's bug tracker and either provide more details to an already open issue or file a new one if you can't find it there.
 This is can be more time-consuming depending on the bug, but it's free (except for the time you pay, of course :)).